Tachometer rollover in 2026: what you’re at risk of and how to check your car before you buy it

 Drop the odometer a few tens of thousands of miles?
 For some, it’s an easy way to artificially raise the price of a used car.
 But for the law, it’s clearly a scam.
 Tachometer inflation is not only unethical, it’s criminal – and can easily land you in court.
 In this article, we’ll look at the penalties for tachometer rollovers, what a defrauded buyer can do, how a tachometer check can work, and how to check your miles against your VIN for free before you get suckered.

-What is a tachometer rewind and why is it done?
+What is a tachometer recall and why is it done?

-Tachometer rollover is a fraudulent practice in which the seller artificially lowers the mileage on a car – just to make it look better so he can sell it for more.
-This is because less mileage often means higher buyer confidence, making it a tempting lure for dishonest sellers.
-And today, it’s not difficult to turn a car around – it can be done in minutes, either via software or by direct intervention in the control unit.
+Tachometer rollover is a fraudulent practice in which the seller artificially lowers the mileage on a car to make it look more preserved so that he can sell it for a higher price.
+This is because less mileage often means higher buyer confidence, so it is a tempting lure for dishonest sellers.
+And today, it’s not difficult to do a recall – it can be done in a matter of minutes, either through software or by direct intervention in the control unit.
 Often this is accompanied by the falsification of service books or invoices, which takes the whole scam to an even higher level of seriousness.

 What does the law say about tachometer rollovers?